 The great majority of hotels and resorts are concentrated in Nassau (on the island of New Providence) and on Grand Bahama Island, which also have the two most prominent international airports.

-In Nassau, the hotels here tend to be grouped in two areas, either on Sheraton Nassau Beach and Wyndham Nassau Resort & Crystal Palace Casino) about 1.5 miles west of historic downtown Nassau, or across the port from downtown on resort-saturated , a small enclave that feels a bit like a giant golf community and includes one of the largest, more elaborate mega-resorts in the world, Atlantis, which has, among other features, a world-class casino, a dolphin habitat, a massive water park, couture designer shops, high-profile concert venue, and some 40 bars and restaurants.(where there's the
+In Nassau, the hotels here tend to be grouped in two areas, either on Cable Beach (where there's the Sheraton Nassau Beach and Wyndham Nassau Resort & Crystal Palace Casino) about 1.5 miles west of historic downtown Nassau, or across the port from downtown on resort-saturated Paradise Island, a small enclave that feels a bit like a giant golf community and includes one of the largest, more elaborate mega-resorts in the world, Atlantis, which has, among other features, a world-class casino, a dolphin habitat, a massive water park, couture designer shops, high-profile concert venue, and some 40 bars and restaurants.

 On Grand Bahama, most hotels are concentrated in the Port Lucaya area, a bustling shopping and dining area that's popular among cruise ship passengers for its gorgeous beaches.
 The largest and nicest is the Radisson Our Lucaya Resort, which has more than 1,300 rooms, four pools, a handful of upscale restaurants, and the popular Isle of Capri Casino.
 For a little more remote luxury, and a lot more quiet relaxation, there's also Old Bahama Bay, about a 45-minute drive from the airport on the western tip of the island.)